instantOS/instantos.github.io/faq.md

 - Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read only and so on shows

+## YoUrE FrAgMeNtInG tHe LiNuX DeSkToP REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE, become a gnome contributor instead

+Sorry if this one is getting a little defensive but the question is provocative and so is the answer.
+The question of why a distro should exist is an interesting one, so let me explain why I think instantOS doesn't fall into the "30th fork of something that doesn't contribute to the original but still breaks in different ways"-category.
+First of all, if you wanted to rid the earth of such projects, start with Zorin OS.
+It is Ubuntu Gnome with a custom gtk theme.
+That is not even exaggerated, if you take a look at their Github that's the only thing you'll find, among with a fork of kde connect that's also just a rename.
+The amount of press Zorin has managed to gather with absolutely no substance is staggering.
+And no, I also think that we do not need yet another debian iso with kde or xfce preinstalled and a changed wallpaper.
+The reason why I created instantOS is that it **didn't** exist before.
+It is unique and its experience is not offered by any other Distro and I suspect that won't change.
+It's amining to be lightweight, feature rich, power user friendly and still usable for people who are not experienced with standalone WMs.
+It has a GUI control center that is not dependant on any desktop environment, a hybrind WM, a noob friendly lightweight installer any many more things that offer a desktop experience that is unique.
+It also ticks the technical boxes that make it a distro like having its own repos.